StolenColon/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 With the Discovery API, you can query the metadata in dbt Cloud to learn more about your dbt deployments and the data it generates to analyze them and make improvements.

-You can use the API in a variety of ways to get answers to your business questions.
-Below describes some of the uses of the API and is meant to give you an idea of the questions this API can help you answer.
+You can use the API to get answers to a variety of your business questions.
+Answer these questions with the Discovery API:

 | Use case | Outcome | <div style={{width:'400px'}}>Example questions</div> |
 | --- | --- | --- |